zharia-eloby/maze_game/README.md

 1. Download the folder from the 'main' branch in this github repo
 2. Open the downloaded folder in your File Explorer
 3. Open the 'build' folder
+4. Open the zip file for the latest build version
-4. In this folder there will be a file named 'maze.exe'.
+5. In this folder there will be a file named 'maze.exe'.
 Click on it to start playing!

 <br>